romain-e-lacoste/bat-hawkes-classification/README.md

 # A Classification Procedure of Bats Behaviors based on Hawkes Processes

-Source code for the article [Bats Monitoring: A Classification Procedure of Bats Behaviors based on Hawkes Processes](https://hal.science/hal-04345822).
+Source code for the article [Bats Monitoring: A Classification Procedure of Bats Behaviors based on Hawkes Processes](https://hal.science/hal-04345822), C. Denis, C. Dion-Blanc, R.E.
+Lacoste, L. Sansonnet and Y. Bas (2023).

 ## Data